KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/finding-most-important-customers/finding-most-important-customers.md

-﻿
-# Finding Our Most Important Customers
+﻿# Finding Our Most Important Customers

 ## Introduction

 In this lab we are going to create a Recency Frequency Monetary (RFM) query to analyze our sales data.
 This commonly used customer metric will combine some of the SQL analytic functions used in previous queries to create a more complex query using the **```WITH```** clause.

 **NOTE:** For more information about RFM, see **[this page](https://en.wikipedia.org/wiki/RFM_(market_research))** on Wikipedia:

+Estimated time: 10 minutes

+### Objectives

+- How to assign sales data to a set of "bins"

+- How to combine different SQL queries together for more sophisicated data analysis

+- How to create the classic Recency Frequency Monetary (RFM) query

 ### Overview Of Business Problem